Turkey migrant deal 'holding' despite EU tensions

 It said July and August were the quietest since the summer of 2014 and that numbers were down 17.7 percent so far this year (99,846 persons) compared to the first nine months of last year.

-Estonia said the EU should continue to train and equip Libya's coast guard and should keep on paying Libyan municipalities to stop people from leaving, despite outcries by the UN and leading charities about abuse and inhumane conditions faced by migrants stuck there.
+Estonia said the EU should continue to train and equip Libya's coast guard and should keep on paying Libyan municipalities to stop people from leaving, despite outcries by the UN and leading charities on the abuse and inhumane conditions faced by migrants stuck there.

-Estonia also said the EU should step up "voluntary returns" and "voluntary resettlement" - paying migrants in Egypt, Ethiopia, Libya, Niger, and Sudan to go back home.
+Estonia also said the EU should step up "voluntary returns" and "voluntary resettlement" - paying migrants in Egypt, Ethiopia, Libya, Niger, and Sudan to go back home instead of coming to Europe.

-The UN's refugee agency, the UNHCR, is working with the EU on voluntary returns.
+The International Organisation for Migration (IOM) is working with the EU on returns, while the UN's refugees agency, the UNHCR, is working with the EU on resettlements.

+The IOM, a Geneva-based body, told EUobserver on Tuesday: "We have assisted over 7,000 'voluntary humanitarian returns' from Libya already this year and expect up to 12,000 before the end of the year."

+It added: "Those who choose to use the service and return home, do so voluntarily after weighing options, and the reintegration support is provided to help them land on their feet back home, get started with a new life, start a new business, and so on".

 Summer lull